Zits illustrator and Cincinnati native Jim Borgman to auction off original strips

 To learn more about “The Zits Comic Art Showcase Auction,” or to place a bid on an original piece of Zits artwork, visit: https://comics.ha.com/c/auction-home.zx?saleNo=40250

-This article originally appeared on The Columbus Dispatch: Want to own a Zits comic strip?
-Creators are auctioning more than 100
+This article originally appeared on Cincinnati Enquirer: Want to own a Zits comic strip?
+Cincinnati creator auctioning over 100